 11. Have fun with Summer of Swings at Morris Arboretum (view map)

 Available exclusively in the summer, Morris Arboretum launches its merry attraction.
-Among the vibrantly colored flowers and tall trees, teenagers who want to revive their childhood are welcome to try Summer of Swings.
+Among the vibrantly colored flowers and tall trees, teenagers who want to revive their childhood are welcome to try the Summer of Swings.

 12. Visit the unique Woodmere Art Museum (view map)

-If you’re asking about what to do with a teenager in Philadelphia during summer, especially for art lovers, we suggest you visit Woodmere Art Museum.
-At their Woodmere’s Outdoor Wonder, you will see the combination of sculptures that meet nature.
+If you’re asking about what to do with a teenager in Philadelphia during summer, especially for art lovers, we suggest you visit the Woodmere Art Museum.
+At Woodmere’s Outdoor Wonder, you will see the combination of sculptures that meet nature.

 This place is special because it sits in a peaceful stone mansion, exhibiting paintings and sculptures dating back to 1900.
 It is a perfect setting for their weekly classical film screening every Tuesday night.
-Another thing we like about this place is their free classical music performance.
+Another thing we like about this place is their free classical music performances.

 13. Outdoor movie (see lists)